 Noriko Manabe, Ph.D.

-I am an Associate Professor of Music Studies at the Boyer College of Music and Dance, Temple University.
-I conduct research on music and social movements, popular music, and music and trauma, particularly in Japan, Latin America, and the U.S. I previously taught in the Department of Music at Princeton University, where I held affiliations with the Department of East Asian Studies, Program in Latin American Studies, and Program in American Studies.
-I have also taught at the University of Pennsylvania and CUNY.
+I am an Associate Professor of Music Studies at Temple University.
+For AY2021-22, I am a Visiting Associate Professor in East Asian Languages and Cultures at Stanford University.
+I conduct research on music and social movements, popular music, and music and trauma, particularly in Japan, Latin America, and the U.S. My research is interdisciplinary, pairing ethnography with musical analysis and drawing on theories from the social sciences, literary studies, and linguistics.
+I previously taught at Princeton University, the University of Pennsylvania and CUNY.
 I received a Ph.D. from CUNY Graduate Center with concentrations in both ethnomusicology and music theory.
-My research is interdisciplinary, pairing ethnography with musical analysis and drawing on theories from political science, sociology, urban studies, literary studies, linguistics, media studies, and anthropology.

 My monograph, The Revolution Will Not Be Televised: Protest Music After Fukushima (Oxford University Press, 2015/2016), addresses the role of musicians in (self-)censored environments and the ways they convey their political messages through music in four different performance spaces—cyberspace, demonstrations, festivals, and recordings.
 It won the John Whitney Hall Book Prize from the Association for Asian Studies, the BFE Book Prize from the British Forum for Ethnomusicology, and an Honorable Mention for the Alan Merriam Prize from the Society for Ethnomusicology.
 It also won book subvention awards from the Society for Ethnomusicology and the Barr-Feree Foundation.
 My article on antinuclear demonstrations, which is related to this book, won the Waterman Prize from the Popular Music Section of the Society for Ethnomusicology in 2014.